 Diabetic Retinopathy: Understanding the Vision Complications of Diabetes

-Diabetes is a chronic disease that affects millions of people worldwide.
-While most people know about the management of blood sugar levels and the potential complications such as heart disease and kidney damage, one lesser-known consequence of diabetes is the development of diabetic retinopathy.
+While most people know about the management of blood sugar levels and the potential complications such as

 What is Diabetic Retinopathy?

-Diabetic retinopathy is a condition that occurs when high blood sugar levels damage the blood vessels in the retina, the light-sensitive tissue at the back of the eye.
-Over time, these damaged blood vessels may leak or become blocked, leading to vision disturbances or even vision loss.
+the light-sensitive tissue at the back of the eye.
+Over time, these damaged blood vessels may leak or become blocked,

 The Stages of Diabetic Retinopathy: